DRSY/MoTIS/README.md

 # Install
 1. Download the two TorchScript model files([text encoder](https://drive.google.com/file/d/1583IT_K9cCkeHfrmuTpMbImbS5qB8SA1/view?usp=sharing), [image encoder](https://drive.google.com/file/d/1K2wIyTuSWLTKBXzUlyTEsa4xXLNDuI7P/view?usp=sharing)) into models folder and add them into the Xcode project.
-2. Simply do 'pod install' and then open the generated .xcworkspace project file in XCode.
+2. Required dependencies are defined in the Podfile.
+We use Cocapods to manage these dependencies.
+Simply do 'pod install' and then open the generated .xcworkspace project file in XCode.
 ```bash
 pod install
 ```
+3. This demo by default load all images in the local photo gallery on your realphone or simulator.
+One can change it to a specified album by setting the **albumName** variable in **getPhotos** method and replacing **assetResults** in line 117 of GalleryInteractor.swift with **photoAssets**.

 # Todo
 + Basic features